HowardYLi/HowardYLi.github.io/research.md

 ## Revolving field eye coil system

+It is a high-resolution tracking system that combines a Revolving Field Monitor (and search coils as contact lenses) and OptiTrack Motion Capture Systems [5].
+We are able to record eye movements and head movements in a head free environment while subjects engage in all kinds of task such as threading a needle and visual search.

 ### References
 [1] Kuang, X., Poletti, M., Victor, J.D., and Rucci, M. (2012).
 Temporal encoding of spatial